Philanatidae/libepoxy/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

 This is a fork of [libepoxy](https://github.com/anholt/libepoxy) with the following changes:
- - CMake support (missing tests for now)
+ - Removed Meson in favor of CMake (missing tests & docs for now)

 Epoxy is a library for handling OpenGL function pointer management for you.